robotic-esp/pdt/readme.md

 This repository contains tools developed at ESP that aim to facilitate scientifically sound path planning research.

+We're working on better documentation, but for now here's our internal documentation.

 ## Installation

 ### Dependencies